MHaringa/insurancerating/docs/articles/model-validation.md

 - the exposure behind each level
 - whether differences are plausible and stable

-In pricing practice, this is a standard part of validation, because a model with slightly better fit may still be less suitable if its coefficient structure is difficult to interpret or unstable in low-exposure segments.
+In pricing practice, this is often part of validation, because a model with slightly better fit may still be less suitable if its coefficient structure is difficult to interpret or unstable in low-exposure segments.

 ## Step 3 — Predictive stability